allenai/fm-cheatsheet/content/english/foundation-model-resources/model-training-efficiency-resource-allocation/index.md

 highlight: true
 section_id: 4.3
 image: model-training-efficiency-resource-allocation.png
-details: "Knowledge of training best practices and efficiency techniques can reduce costs to train a desired model significantly.
-Here, we include a select few readings and resources on effectively using a given resource budget for model training, such as several canonical papers on fitting scaling laws."
+details: "Knowledge of training best practices can reduce the cost of training a desired model significantly.
+Here, we link to readings and resources on effectively using a given resource budget for model training, including canonical papers on fitting scaling laws."
 ---